Burial and cremation disputes

 In most cases the arrangements for disposal are agreed between the family members and the personal representative (who will often be a family member too of course), but if no agreement can be reached before the funeral, a person disputing the method of disposal will have to act quickly to prevent the disposal from going ahead.
 He or she may even have to apply to the court for an interim injunction to prevent the disposal.
 Given the costs associated with an application to Court however we strongly recommend seeking specialist legal advice before taking such a step.
 The Court will treat disputes of this type in the same way as any other dispute, so the Courts will be prepared to make an order for costs against an unsuccessful applicant.

-If you would like advice on a burial or cremation dispute, or indeed on any other will, inheritance or trust dispute, please contact our Disputed Wills, Trusts and Estates Team by telephone on +44 (0)1884 203 018 or FREEPHONE 0800 0931336, or by email email@example.com.
+If you would like advice on a burial or cremation dispute, or indeed on any other will, inheritance or trust dispute, please contact our Disputed Wills and Trusts Team by telephone on +44 (0)1884 203 018 or FREEPHONE 0800 0931336, or by email firstname.lastname@example.org.

 Examining the legal duty to effect...